Metacor/Minecraft-Speedrun-Guide/readme.md

 # Tips & Tricks
 ## The Overworld:
-	Shipwrecks; Front = Food | Back = Top: Iron/Gold, Bot: Treasure Maps
+* Shipwrecks; Front = Food | Back = Top: Iron/Gold, Bot: Treasure Maps
-		Buried Treasure always spawns @ 9/x/9 in the chunk where the X is located Desert Temples: Clear the Chests + surrounding Blocks with 1 TnT: https://youtu.be/gS6LxaNibWM?t=76 Grab TnT → Place 1 up top (in a corner) → Pressure Plate next to it → Activate → Crouch in the hole Stone is slightly faster to Mine than Cobblestone (found as part of houses in Plains Villages) Why 8+ Wood @ Overworld 1, after crafting Stone Tools; More is fine, less is risky W=Wood,P=Plank [8W=32P: 12P Left,(6P if Shield) | if Flintless: 0P], (+1P, Pickaxe Leftover) 2W → 8P, 6P → 12 Slabs | 9|10 Needed, [-7(composter), -2(barrel), -1,Optional(slab dragon)] 4W → 16P, 14P → [-6(barrel), -5(boat), -3(golem tower)]
+	* Buried Treasure always spawns @ 9/x/9 in the chunk where the X is located
+* Desert Temples: Clear the Chests + surrounding Blocks with 1 TnT: https://youtu.be/gS6LxaNibWM?t=76
+	* Grab TnT → Place 1 up top (in a corner) → Pressure Plate next to it → Activate → Crouch in the hole
+* Stone is slightly faster to Mine than Cobblestone (found as part of houses in Plains Villages)
+* Why 8+ Wood @ Overworld 1, after crafting Stone Tools; More is fine, less is risky
+	* W=Wood,P=Plank [8W=32P: 12P Left,(6P if Shield) | if Flintless: 0P], (+1P, Pickaxe Leftover)
+	* 2W → 8P, 6P → 12 Slabs | 9|10 Needed, [-7(composter), -2(barrel), -1,Optional(slab dragon)]
+	* 4W → 16P, 14P → [-6(barrel), -5(boat), -3(golem tower)]
-			if Flintless; 2W → 8P(+4 Leftover = 12P), https://i.imgur.com/wyPQ9Sb.png
+		* if Flintless; 2W → 8P(+4 Leftover = 12P), https://i.imgur.com/wyPQ9Sb.png
-	if you can't find a Lava Lake on the surface, try to dig near Small Water Lakes (Lava tends to spawn below) if searching for Ocean Ravines, try to find Kelp, as it tends to spawn above Ravines floating kelp in an Ocean is an ever larger indicator; https://youtu.be/yGyMWYhHYoQ?t=471 How to stop glitchy buckets, when making Nether Portals; https://youtu.be/EjwStTX4U3A Water Bucket is useless in the Nether, after making your Nether Portal, grab Lava (grab Water in Overworld 2)
+* if you can't find a Lava Lake on the surface, try to dig near Small Water Lakes (Lava tends to spawn below)
+* if searching for Ocean Ravines, try to find Kelp, as it tends to spawn above Ravines
+	* floating kelp in an Ocean is an ever larger indicator; https://youtu.be/yGyMWYhHYoQ?t=471
+* How to stop glitchy buckets, when making Nether Portals; https://youtu.be/EjwStTX4U3A
+* Water Bucket is useless in the Nether, after making your Nether Portal, grab Lava (grab Water in Overworld 2)

 ## The Nether:
-	While in the Nether, Mine Netherrack (Pickaxe) for some fast and easy blocks if a far away Ghast is attacking you, change your Render Distance to 2, despawning it (can turn up after) Craft Gold Boots to be safe in Bastions, 4 Gold Ingot (36 Gold Nuggets) Bastions cannot spawn in a Basalt Delta Biome
+* While in the Nether, Mine Netherrack (Pickaxe) for some fast and easy blocks
+* if a far away Ghast is attacking you, change your Render Distance to 2, despawning it (can turn up after)
+* Craft Gold Boots to be safe in Bastions, 4 Gold Ingot (36 Gold Nuggets)
+* Bastions cannot spawn in a Basalt Delta Biome
-	All Bastions besides Treasure can spawn a Triple Chest top section, to tell them apart;
+* All Bastions besides Treasure can spawn a Triple Chest top section, to tell them apart;
-		if there are 2 Blocks between the Double/Single Chest, then it's Stables if there are 3 Blocks, then it can be either Housing or Bridge (should be easy to tell them apart) Mobs spawn more often in Soul Sand Valleys, so if a Fortress is located in one, 5RD is pretty risky
+	* if there are 2 Blocks between the Double/Single Chest, then it's Stables
+	* if there are 3 Blocks, then it can be either Housing or Bridge (should be easy to tell them apart)
+* Mobs spawn more often in Soul Sand Valleys, so if a Fortress is located in one, 5RD is pretty risky

 ## The Overworld 2: Triangulation + Stronghold
-	When travelling in water, it is faster to use a Dolphin boost, than it would be to use a Boat if you find an underwater Stronghold, make sure to look around for the Portal Room before entering Strongholds are extremely unlikely to spawn in Swamps (supposedly): https://youtu.be/_rbWryJVEmw?t=1011 In the Stronghold, Spiral Staircases always lead UP to the Entrance Libraries lead nowhere, if you enter a Library from the Starter Staircase, turn around if you need more Beds, you can gather string from Library Cobwebs (use a Sword or Shears, 20s → 0.4s)
+* When travelling in water, it is faster to use a Dolphin boost, than it would be to use a Boat
+* if you find an underwater Stronghold, make sure to look around for the Portal Room before entering
+* Strongholds are extremely unlikely to spawn in Swamps (supposedly): https://youtu.be/_rbWryJVEmw?t=1011
+* In the Stronghold, Spiral Staircases always lead UP to the Entrance
+* Libraries lead nowhere, if you enter a Library from the Starter Staircase, turn around
+	* if you need more Beds, you can gather string from Library Cobwebs (use a Sword or Shears, 20s → 0.4s)

 ## The End:
-	The Dragon's Fireball doesn't do damage, the AoE ground effect does;
+* The Dragon's Fireball doesn't do damage, the AoE ground effect does;
-		an easy way to avoid the damage, is to get hit on purpose, then jump → place a block below you
+	* an easy way to avoid the damage is to get hit on purpose, then jump → place a block below you

 <br/>